senescence.info logo

 Books for Experts

 The best book on aging is Caleb Finch's "Senescence, Longevity, and the Genome."
-It offers the most complete information on the aging process for a number of species--similar in approach to what Steven Austad does in his book, but much more detailed.
-It's the sort of book that takes some time to read, not only due to its size but because you want the information to slowly migrate into your brain.
-But believe me it's worth the time as it will take your knowledge regarding aging to a new level.
-Being a 1990 book, it's starting to show some signs of aging but that should not serve as an excuse for any gerontologist not to read it.
+It offers the most complete information on the aging process for a number of species--similar to what Steven Austad does in his book, but with much more detail.
+It is the sort of book that takes some time to read, not only due to its size but because you want assimilate all the information in it.
+But believe me it is worth the time as it will take your knowledge regarding aging to a new level.
+Being a 1990 book, it is starting to show some signs of aging but that should not serve as an excuse for any serious gerontologist not to read it.
 A classic.

-Bernard Strehler's "Time, Cells, and Aging" offers an interesting and different view on aging.
-It follows a similar structure to other books featuring demographic models, organ and tissue-level changes, etc., but Strehler's original views on many subjects give it a unique touch.
+Bernard Strehler's "Time, Cells, and Aging" offers an interesting and complementary view on aging.
+It follows a similar structure to other books--e.g., Hayflick's and Arking's--featuring demographic models, organ and tissue-level changes, etc., but Strehler's original views on many subjects give it a unique touch.
 The book loses in its lack of modernity--the 1999 edition has very few changes when compared to earlier versions.
-Nonetheless, I'd recommend reading it if you wish to deepen your knowledge and learn about many of the older experiments and hypotheses in the science of aging.
+Nonetheless, I would recommend reading it if you wish to deepen your knowledge and learn about many of the older experiments and hypotheses in the science of aging.

 There are many books on aging that cover specific topics.
 One example is Michael Fossel's "Reversing Human Aging."
 It offers a rather optimistic perspective that the telomeres and telomerase will cure aging.
-Though a bit outdated now, it's enjoyable to read for those interested in cellular aging.
-I wouldn't recommend it for beginners though.
+Though a bit outdated now, it is enjoyable to read for those interested in cellular aging.
+I would not recommend it for beginners, though.

 Roger Gosden's "Cheating Time" is a book written from the perspective of an endocrinologist.
 It offers a different view of aging, including some original thoughts on the endocrine system, though I would not recommend it for beginners.

 If you are searching information on caloric restriction, then search no further than Richard Weindruch's and Roy Walford's "The Retardation of Aging and Disease by Dietary Restriction."
-It's still the most complete book on the topic.
+It is still the most complete book on the topic, even if it lacks some of the more recent findings.

 Michael Rose's "Evolutionary Biology of Aging," as the name implies, deals with the evolution of aging.
-It's definitely the best book on the evolution of aging, though the prose is sometimes hard to follow.
+It is definitely the best book on the evolution of aging, though it is sometimes hard to follow and not recommended for beginners.

 Classics